cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/physicsmodels.md

 text2workspace.py card.txt -P HiggsAnalysis.CombinedLimit.InterferenceModels:interferenceModel \
     --PO verbose --PO scalingData=scaling.json
 ```
-For large amounts of scaling data, you can optionally use gzipped json (`.json.gz`) or pickle (`.pkl.gz`) files with 2D numpy arrays for the scaling coefficients instead of lists.
-The function `numpy.triu_indices(ncoef)` is helpful for extracting the upper triangle of a square matrix.
+For large amounts of scaling data, you can optionally use gzipped json (`.json.gz`) or pickle (`.pkl.gz`)
+files with 2D numpy arrays for the scaling coefficients instead of lists.
+The function `numpy.tril_indices(ncoef)`
+is helpful for extracting the lower triangle of a square matrix.

 You could pick any
 nominal template, and adjust the scaling as appropriate.
 Generally it is